How to Avoid Blood Clots Strokes and Heart Attacks

 Cortisol - When you get stressed, your adrenal glands release cortisol.
 Cortisol is a steroid hormone that is vital for regulating numerous bodily functions.
 Like anything, too much isn't a good thing.
 Most often, chronic stress and unhealthy eating are the causes of high cortisol levels(30).
 If you can maintain a healthy keto diet and also practice mindfulness and meditation, you'll likely have lower cortisol levels(31).

-Estrogen - Like insulin and cortisol, estrogen is a hormone which can bring on adverse side effects in large amounts(32).
+Estrogen - Like Fat Storing Hormone and cortisol, estrogen is a hormone which can bring on adverse side effects in large amounts(32).
 To lower high estrogen levels, you could start by avoiding foods that are high in estrogen(33).
 Many animals are fed soy feed, which contains high amounts of estrogen.
 Then, this is passed on to you.
 Always use grass-fed and organic animal products(34).
 Another way to reduce estrogen is to consume estrogen-lowering foods.
 Broccoli, cauliflower, cabbage, mushrooms, red grapes, seeds, and green tea are great for this(35).

 Final thoughts on avoiding clots, strokes, and heart attacks

 You may have noticed a theme here: stay away from carbs and sugar, exercise, and eat healthy organic and grass-fed foods.
 Even though a family history of stroke, heart attack, and clots can increase your risk, these things may matter far more(36).
 If you can clean these up, not only will you likely reduce your PAI-1 levels, you may also help reduce your risk of high blood pressure (37).
 As you may know, blood pressure levels also have a significant impact on artery function(38).